galaxyproject/training-material/topics/metagenomics/tutorials/nanopore-16S-metagenomics/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > A confidence score of 0.1 means that at least 10% of  kmers should match with de databse.
+>    > A confidence score of 0.1 means that at least 10% of the k-mers should match entries in the database.
 This value can be reduced if a less restrictive taxonomic assignation is desired.
 >    {: .comment}
 >
 {: .hands_on}